Can You Live However You Want and Still Be Forgiven?

 Yes, someone can turn to Jesus at any point and be forgiven, even at the very end of their life.
 Jesus tells a parable about workers hired at different times of the day who all receive the same wage (Matthew 20:1–16).
 The point is not that people should wait, but that the Kingdom is given, not earned by timing or effort.
 Forgiveness restores relationship with God, and when that relationship is real, it begins to reshape how a person lives.

-You could hear the tension in it.
+I could hear the tension in it.

+Not anger.
 Just… that doesn’t seem right.

 Maybe you’ve felt that same tension before.
-At first, it sounds like a question about fairness, but if you sit with it a little longer, it starts to reveal something deeper.
+At first it sounds like a question about fairness, but if you sit with it a little longer, it starts to reveal something deeper.
 It’s really asking what salvation is and what kind of life it creates.

 Is this just a system you work at the end, or is something real happening now?